fbpx

 Financial Literacy

-Shortly after you start shopping, we’ll let you know that your Financial Literacy Counselor is ready to meet with you.
+After completing and signing the participation form found in your welcome packet, you will meet with one of our Financial Literacy Counselors.
 Meetings are through Zoom or in person by request.
 This first meeting will help establish your financial goals and plans for the future.
 You will update us throughout the year regarding that meeting, and you will meet every six months to discuss your current financial situation and goals.

 Education

 All participant families are required to take re$tart, our 4-session finance course, within their first year on the program.
 Re$tart, the curriculum created by Dino Biaggi, is offered throughout the year.
 You may sign up for upcoming classes online using the link on our BCS Participant Resource Center.
-Participants age 13 and up may attend any of the classes offered at and through BCS (unless otherwise stated).
+On the sign-up page, you will see which classes are virtual and which are in person.
+Participants aged 13 and up may attend any of the classes offered at and through BCS (unless otherwise stated).
 We offer other voluntary classes throughout the year.
-You are welcome to sign up for those after you’ve completed re$tart.
 The three streams of education are life skills, work skills, and financial management.

 Shopping Times and Guidelines